-a) As funds are turned in to the County Treasurer, a deposit summary report indicating the general ledger code and amount to be deposited into each code is required.
-SEE EXHIBIT A for Hand Written Receipts.

-- b) Receipts and reports given to the Treasurer's office at the time of a deposit will be forwarded to the Auditor's office for review. - c) At the end of each month, an Official's Monthly report shall be given to the County Auditor's office listing all deposits made during the month.
+- a) As funds are turned in to the County Treasurer, a deposit summary report indicating the general ledger code and amount to be deposited into each code is required.
+SEE EXHIBIT A. - b) Receipts and reports given to the Treasurer's office at the time of a deposit will be forwarded to the Auditor's office for review. - c) All supporting documentation (credit card reports, e-file reports, check stubs, etc.) must be included with the deposit. - d) Check Requests must be submitted with the deposit for any collected fees that need to be paid out of escrow accounts. - e) At the end of each month, an Official's Monthly report shall be given to the County Auditor's office listing all deposits made during the month.
+Each department head is responsible for submitting the monthly report to the Auditor's office by Wednesday of the week prior to the 1st Commissioner's Court date each month.
 SEE EXHIBIT B